adilsaid64/british-airways-project/README.md

 **Observation**

 - After decomposing the time series additively, we see a clear and consistent decreasing trend in the overall rating from customers over the period of 2015 to 2023.
+- The residuals are centered around 0, which supports the use of an additive model.
 - The noise observed from mid-2020 to mid-2021 in the residuals may be attributed to the linear interpolation used to fill in the missing values during that period.

 **Distribution of review ratings for British Airways**